CodeWithTheDoctor/cits3403-project/README.md

 - When the "start" button is clicked, the timer begins.
 - Pressing the submit button will check if the puzzle is solved or not.
 If it is, the time will be recorded and uploaded to the database.
   - If the puzzle is wrong, then the user will be informed.
+  - Submitting the puzzle successfuly will pull up a modal showing your time, and the top 5 people on the leaderboard, as well as a section to share your score on social media platforms
+-

 ### Statistics Page
 - User can view the the number of puzzles they have solved, and their average solve time.

 # Instructions to the run web app:
-[Poetry](https://python-poetry.org/docs/) has been used as a python package manager but a requirements.txt file has been exported to use with a regular python venv
+[Poetry](https://python-poetry.org/docs/) has been used as a python package manager but a requirements.txt file has been exported to use with a regular python venv (virtual environment).

 ## Instructions for using a poetry build